OUR GALLERY OF SUKKOT CONTRIBUTIONS

 Sukkot also called Z’man Simchateinu (Season of Our Rejoicing), is the only festival associated with an explicit commandment to rejoice.
 A final name for Sukkot is Chag HaAsif, (Festival of the Ingathering), representing a time to give thanks for the bounty of the earth during the fall harvest.

-At Temple Anshe Sholom we build our community Sukkah in our front yard to welcome all who wish to enter.
-We host events all week in our Sukkah, offering opportunities to shake the lulav and etrog and enjoy our Temple family through song, worship and of course, food!
+At Temple Anshe Sholom we normally build our community Sukkah in our front yard to welcome all who wish to enter.
+But this year will be a little different!
+We are encouraging all of our community to build their own Sukkah; either a Backyard Sukkah, a Model Sukkah, a Digital Sukkah or an Edible Sukkah!
+We look forward to sharing your creations and celebrating virtually with you!
+We are host video events all week from our Sukkah, offering opportunities to shake the lulav & etrog and enjoy our Temple family through song, worship and of course, food!